IvanUkhov/blog/_drafts/2020-02-01-net-promoter.md

 promoter score][article],” where we built a hierarchical model for inferring the net promoter score for an arbitrary segmentation of a customer base.
 The reader is encouraged to skim over that article in order to recall the mechanics of the net promoter score and the structure of the model that was constructed.
-In that article, we made the assumption that the sample was representative of the population, which, as mentioned earlier, is often not the case.
+In the previous article, we made the assumption that the sample was representative of the population, which, as mentioned earlier, is often not the case.
 In this article, we mitigate this problem using a technique called poststratification.
-The technique works by matching proportions observed in the sample with those observed in the population with respect to multiple dimensions, such as age groups, countries, and gender.
-However, in order to be able to poststratify, the model has to encompass all these dimensions, which the previous model is not suitable for.
+The technique works by matching proportions observed in the sample with those observed in the population with respect to multiple dimensions, such as age group, country, and gender.
+However, in order to be able to poststratify, the model has to encompass all these dimensions, which the model built earlier is not suitable for.
 To this end, we switch gears to multilevel multinomial regression.

 # Problem

+Suppose the survey targets a population that consists of $$N$$ customers.
+Each customer is described by $$M$$ categorical characteristics, such as demographics and business-specific indicators.
+For instance, each person might be characterized by their age group, gender, and subscription plan.

 # Solution